railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

 Similarly you should take care that this migration does not incorrectly change any setting that has already been made.
 The main menu structure might have been modified in place without proper recording of the changes.
-So you could find that you're making the wrong assumptions about that structure when later loading data in that was recorded with the Module Recorder.
+So you could find that you are making the wrong assumptions about that structure when later loading data that was recorded with the Module Recorder.

 ..
 Copyright © Open Object Press.
 All rights reserved.